Kujawadl/obs-gm-overlay/README.md

 generates some simple OBS overlays to impose over your Discord camera.

-Designed to help GMs present information to the players to avoid the inevitable questions of "when is my turn" or "how much inspiration do I have?"
+Designed to help GMs present information to the players to avoid the inevitable questions of "when is my turn" or "do I have inspiration?"

-NOT designed in ANY way to be used in a production system.
-I have zero interest in adding support for user accounts/authentication/production databases/CI-CD pipelines, etc. I already do this 40 hours a week at work, and it's my least favorite part of software development.
-This is just meant to be a quick-and-dirty solution to a minor annoyance I've had for a while.

 ## To Do